Bryony Gordon

-Bryony Naomi Gordon (born 5 July 1980) is an English journalist.
+Bryony Naomi Gordon (born 5 July 1980) is an English journalist, author, broadcaster and podcaster.
+She is the author of the novels, Mad Girl, You Got This, and The Wrong Knickers which were all nominated for British Book Awards.
+She founded Mental Health Mates in 2016 and hosts the Mad World podcast.

 Early life

-Gordon is the daughter of Sunday Mirror gossip columnist Jane Gordon.
-She was educated at a Kew College primary school and later attended the independent Queen's Gate School (an all girls school) in South Kensington.
+Gordon is the daughter of Sunday Mirror former gossip columnist Jane Gordon.
+She was educated at a Kew College primary school and later attended the independent Queen's Gate School (an all-girls school) in south Kensington.
 She briefly studied History of Art at University College London before dropping out after one term.